lukaszstefanowski97/csv-to-json-rest/README.md

 **Creation of project environment**

 1. Please install csvtojson package.
-You can do it by typing:
+You can do it by typing commands below in your project root directory:

         npm i -g csvtojson

         In some cases you may need sudo option.

+   Then please generate json files by typing:

+        csvtojson data/attributes.csv > data/attributes.json

+        csvtojson data/options.csv > data/options.json